openownership/openownership.beta/_visualisation/core.md

 ## Core Rules

-You can learn all of the Core Rules in 20 minutes by reading through the following sections.
+You can learn all of the Core Rules in a few minutes by reading the following sections.

 ### Terms